kirkbowers/content-sectioner/README.md

     <h2 id="Another-big-sub-head">Another big sub head</h2>

+## Providing Instructions

+Since content sectioning happens at certain magic landmarks (like `h2` tags), it helps to instruct content authors which landmarks are the ones that do the magic.
+For example, if you are inserting a blue background behind everthing from the first Heading 3 to the next Heading 2, you should let content authors that's how to indicate where they want the blue background to occur.

+You can do this by calling the static method `ContentSectioner::provide_instructions`, ideally in `functions.php`, providing the slug of the page on which the sectioning rules are applied, and the instructions:

+    ContentSectioner::provide_instructions('about', "
+      A blue background will be created behind everything from the first Heading 3 to the next Heading 2");

 ## Testing

 There are several tests written for the plugin in PHPSpec.
 They aren't quite exhaustive, but they do provide a good cross section of the most common use cases work.